 Make the sandwiches by layering a slice of Swiss cheese, then the 4 meat slices, then Swiss cheese, top with the remaining slice of bread.
 Putting cheese on either side of the meat ensures a beautiful melty goodness when you are done!
 Leave the sandwiches whole for frying, as you lose the cheesy goodness inside otherwise.
 Only slice them after they are cooked up!

 Place a toothpick on each corner of the sandwich.

-Dip the whole sandwich in the batter, covering the surface completely and fry in 340 degrees F oil until golden.
+Dip the whole sandwich in the batter, covering the surface completely and fry in 340 degrees Fahrenheit oil until golden.
 The Texas toast will take longer to heat up the inside, thus the lower frying temperature.
-If you are using normal bread, you can go up to around 360 degrees F for frying.
+If you are using normal bread, you can go up to around 360 degrees Fahrenheit for frying.

 Remove and drain on paper towels.

 Remove the toothpicks and sprinkle with powdered sugar if desired.
 If you want the real Disney deal, dip your sandwich in raspberry jam!